-Our Residential Conveyancing team expanded with Julie Pinder, Lorraine Dixon joining the firm along with our Family team welcoming back Victoria Cole from maternity leave and Nicola Furmston taking up the role of Senior Solicitor.
+Our Residential Conveyancing team expanded with Julie Pinder, Lorraine Dixon joining the firm along with our Family team welcome Nicola Furmston taking up the role of Senior Solicitor.

 As Kerseys approach our 140 year anniversary, we want to wish you every happiness for the festive season.

 Tips to help you keep your devices up to date and as secure as possible.

 It is important that you keep as up to date as possible with Microsoft security updates.
 If your device is not setup to update automatically then you must run updates manually.